alexandretalbert/alexandretalbert/ebanx_team.md

 <!------------------------------------------------------------------------------------------------>
 ## Felps
 ### Achievements / Evidences
-10/2 - Leading expasion weeklies with solid knowledge on statuses and business 18/2 - Retormou as Tech Meetups
+10/2 - Leading expansion weeklies with solid knowledge on statuses and business 18/2 - Retormou as Tech Meetups
+20/2 - Integrations Squads

 ### Keep doing
+- Proximity to the team and active listening (15/4/2025)
+- Reinforce best practices and improve ways of working with Product teams (15/4/2025)
+- Lead engineering development initiatives (talks, meetups) (15/4/2025)
+- Technical reference for Integrations (15/4/2025)

 ### To improve
-- Anticipate problems
-- Fomentar a busca por melhorias de "processo", baseado em casos recorrentes
+- Anticipate problems, being closer to initiatives understanding (and questioning priorities) (15/4/2025)
+- Increase team's automomy by delegationm, so you can: (15/4/2025)
+  -  have more time for people management and structuring initiatives (15/4/2025)
+  -  focus on tasks only you can perform (15/4/2025)
+- Be the change agent for this recent team organization, seeking for process and communcation improvements (15/4/2025)

 ### PDI
-To do
+- Doing

 <!------------------------------------------------------------------------------------------------>
 ## Kevin